karprabha/memory-card/README.md

 ## Description

 Challenge your memory with the Pokemon Memory Game, a fun and interactive web-based game built using React.
-Flip over the cards to match pairs of Pokemon and test your memory skills.
+Flip over the cards, don't click on the same card twice and test your memory skills.
 The game features multiple levels, a scoring system, and a modal to show your progress.

 ## Features

--   **Card Matching**: Flip over cards to find matching pairs of Pokemon.
+-   **Card Matching**: Flip over cards and don't click on the same card twice.
 -   **Multiple Levels**: Progress through different levels with increasing difficulty.
 -   **Scoring System**: Keep track of your current score and highest score.
 -   **Modal Feedback**: Receive feedback through modals for game completion or loss.